AbdullahRFA/Bongodev/README.md

-Here are some basic macOS Terminal commands that can help you with day-to-day tasks:
+Here’s a README file template with all the macOS Terminal commands mentioned.
+You can use this as a basic guide for a GitHub project:

+Basic macOS Terminal Commands for Day-to-Day Usage

+This README contains essential macOS Terminal commands that are helpful for daily tasks such as file management, navigation, network operations, and system monitoring.

 1. Navigating Directories

-	•	pwd (Print Working Directory): Shows the current directory you’re in.
+	•	pwd: Print the current directory path.

 pwd

-	•	ls (List): Lists files and directories in the current directory.
+	•	ls: List files and directories.

 ls

-	•	To show hidden files:
+	•	Show hidden files:

 ls -a

-	•	To display more details (permissions, size, date):
+	•	List files with detailed information (permissions, size, date):

 ls -l

-	•	cd (Change Directory): Navigate between directories.
+	•	cd: Change directory.

 cd <directory-path>

-	•	To go back to the previous directory:
+	•	Move to the parent directory:

 cd ..

-	•	To go to the home directory:
+	•	Move to the home directory:

 cd ~